wastevensv/sunrise-alarm-clock/README.md

 Based on a tutorial from [hackaday.com](http://hackaday.com/2016/05/20/need-a-raspberry-pi-right-now-maybe-you-have-one-needs-art/).

-Requires `qemu-user-static` package and root permissions.
+Requires `qemu-user-static` package, a RPi image, and root permissions.